 The Company's consolidated financial statements are prepared in conformity with accounting principles generally accepted in the United States of America ("U.S. GAAP") and include the accounts of Arvinas, Inc. and its wholly owned subsidiaries.
 All intercompany transactions have been eliminated upon consolidation.
-The accounting policies used to prepare the Company's consolidated financial statements are the same as those used to prepare the consolidated financial statements in prior years, except for the adoption of new standards as outlined below.
+The accounting policies used to prepare the Company's consolidated financial statements are the same as those used to prepare the consolidated financial statements in prior years.

-The preparation of the Company's consolidated financial statements in conformity with U.S. GAAP requires management to make certain estimates and assumptions that affect the reported amounts and disclosures in the financial statements and notes.
+The preparation of the Company's consolidated financial statements in conformity with U.S. GAAP requires management to make certain estimates and assumptions that affect the reported amounts and disclosures in the consolidated financial statements and notes.
 While management believes that estimates and assumptions used in the preparation of the consolidated financial statements and notes are appropriate, actual results could differ from those estimates.
-The most significant estimates are those used in the determination of the Company's revenue recognition, research and development expenses, and fair value of its investment in a joint venture, Oerth Bio LLC ("Oerth").
+The most significant estimates are those used in the determination of the Company's revenue recognition, uncertain tax positions and research and development expenses.

-Concentration of Credit Risk and Other Risks and Uncertainties
+Risks and Uncertainties

-The Company is subject to a number of risks similar to other biopharmaceutical companies in the early stage, including, but not limited to, the need to obtain adequate additional funding, possible failure of preclinical testing or clinical trials, the need to obtain marketing approval for its product candidates, competitors developing new technological innovations, the need to successfully commercialize and gain market acceptance of the Company's products, and protection of proprietary technology.
+The Company is subject to a number of risks similar to other biotechnology companies in the early stage, including, but not limited to, the need to obtain adequate additional funding, possible failure of preclinical testing or clinical trials, the need to obtain marketing approval for its product candidates, competitors developing new technological innovations, the need to successfully commercialize and gain market acceptance of the Company's products and protection of proprietary technology.
 If the Company does not successfully obtain regulatory approval, it will be unable to generate revenue from product sales or achieve profitability.

-To date, the Company has not generated any revenue from product sales and has financed its operations primarily through sales of equity interests, proceeds from collaborations, grant funding and debt financing.
-Through December 31, 2021, the Company raised approximately \$1.3 billion in gross proceeds from the sale of equity instruments and the exercise of stock options, and had received an aggregate of \$774.0 million in payments primarily from collaboration partners.
-The Company had cash, cash equivalents, restricted cash and marketable securities of approximately \$1.5 billion as of December 31, 2021.
+To date, the Company has not generated any revenue from product sales and expects to incur additional operating losses and negative operating cash flows for the foreseeable future.
+The Company has financed its operations primarily through sales of equity interests, proceeds from collaborations, grant funding and debt financing.
+The Company had cash, cash equivalents, restricted cash and marketable securities of approximately \$1.3 billion as of December 31, 2023.